byuflowlab/DynamicStallModels.jl/testing/Oye/SeperationFunctionNotes.md

       - [ ] this is linked with multiple dispatch down below, I can implement it I believe
       - [ ] Delete HSP
       - [ ] Add a flag to all separation point functions for Cl or Cn, default for ADSP and ADGSP and Riso/Hansen (RSP/HSP) -> needs to be Cn.
 Larsen's paper uses Cl
+      - [ ] Create the change A function

-    - [ ] make sure I am using the larsen separation point and not hansen's when it expects it
+    - [x] make sure I am using the larsen separation point and not hansen's when it expects it

-      - [ ] find the difference between the two, one overshoots, and one under?
+      - [x] find the difference between the two, one overshoots, and one under?
-      - [ ] Ans: Larsen and Faber both want the fully separated alphasep, so in deep stall, in the Larsen vertol case, that is 32 deg
+      - [x] Ans: Larsen and Faber both want the fully separated alphasep, so in deep stall, in the Larsen vertol case, that is 32 deg
-      - [ ] Use update airfoil function to make sure alpha0 is the same as in Larsen's paper
+      - [x] Use update airfoil function to make sure alpha0 is the same as in Larsen's paper
-      - [ ] try 1/tau and just straight tau for the omega3 = 0.07
+      - [x] try 1/tau and just straight tau for the omega3 = 0.07-> Solved?: my conversion was wrong
       - [ ] Add and check my static Cl plot and webplot digitize his polar/static plot (they are the same)
-      - [ ] We want to be able to mismatch functions, un-hardcode Hansen's function so it is a function call
+      - [x] We want to be able to mismatch functions, un-hardcode Hansen's function so it is a function call

     - [x] I implemented `dsmodel.version == 3` as being Larsen and Adam already has it as BeddoesLeishman, fix all of them to `dsmodel.version == 4`